-Nicknamed the ‘Grand Canyon of Europe’, the Gorges Du Verdon is one of the most spectacular sites in the world and one of the most famous French balcony roads.
-Located in south-eastern France, a narrow road was carved out of the cliff high above the green river.
-It’s a hair-raising drive: a sheer vertical drop of more than 2,300 feet, in many places too narrow for two-way traffic, with craggy rock overhangs, blind curves and hairpin turns, and thrillingly, no guardrail.
+Nicknamed the ‘Grand Canyon of Europe’, Gorges du Verdon is one of the most spectacular sites in the world.
+Located in Alpes-de-Haute-Provence, in the Provence-Alpes-Côte d'Azur region of France, a narrow road was carved out of the cliff high above the green river.
+It’s one of the most famous French balcony roads.

-The road along the gorges is called D23.
-This road has humbled many egos.
-It’s not for the faint-hearted.
-Be warned, though, because this drive is not for the weak-hearted among us.
+It’s a hair-raising drive with a sheer vertical drop of more than 2,300 feet, in many places too narrow for two-way traffic, with craggy rock overhangs, blind curves and hairpin turns, and thrillingly, no guardrail.
+Locals assure that accidents are rare on this road, but it is not for the faint-hearted.
+Be warned, though, because this drive is not for the weak-hearted.
 The guard rails, or guard walls so to say, are only about a foot high and the drops are dizzyingly high.
-Dazzling heights, steep drops, fast and slow curves and viewpoints impress everyone.
-So much, that you need to be aware of car drivers focusing more on pointing their cameras out of the window instead of on the road…
+The road features dazzling heights, steep drops, fast and slow curves and viewpoints to impress everyone.
+So much, that you need to be aware of car drivers focusing more on pointing their cameras out of the window instead of on the road.

-This road tests the skill, and courage, of any driver.
-It’s definitely not for anyone suffering from vertigo or a fear of landslides.
+To drive the road without stopping will take most people between 45 and 60 minutes.
 If you can, avoid the summer months of late June, July and August when the caravans move like snails in a long queue of vehicles.
 Generally speaking, it's recommended to set out very early in the morning in summer in order to avoid excessive heat and traffic, and to take the anti-clockwise route if driving on hairpin bends and narrow roads is something that concerns you, as you will be hugging the cliff for much of the route.
-It runs as a single track road along the mountainside for some distance with nowhere to pass another vehicle.
-Here one says a prayer that nobody is coming towards you until the road widens some kilometres further.
+It’s a journey with wonderful viewpoints and gaping crevices that plunge 700 meters deep.
+Quite frankly, it's worth every nail-biting moment.